 Visiting Japan was an absolute pleasure.
-For many reasons, we were grateful that we went there after China.
+For many reasons, we were grateful we went there after China.

 From Tokyo we visited Mt Fuji and Hakone before heading to Osaka and back to Malaysia.